 Market forces will inevitably find the right balance between touch and touchless interaction types but one fact is certain: Even though human contact may be getting more expensive, it doesn’t mean developing our touchless GUIs has to be.

-To dive deeper into the touchless market and available technologies, join our webinar panel on Nov.
-18th with NXP, Ultraleap, and Crank Software.
+To dive deeper into the touchless market and available technologies, check out this webinar panel with NXP, Ultraleap, and Crank: